june5/public/Quotes.md

 goal in and of itself.
 Money is like gas in the car—you need to pay attention or you’ll end up on the side of the road—but a well-lived life is not a tour of gas stations."
 Tim O’Reilly

+11. "Calm the stomach.
+Move the body.
+Rest the mind."
+Naval

+12. "Most people overestimate what they can do in one year and underestimate what they can do in ten years."
+Bill Gates